gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 >[Introduced][ee-51] in GitLab Enterprise Edition 8.2.

+Repository Mirroring is a way to mirror repositories from external sources.
+It can be used to mirror all branches, tags, and commits that you have in your repository.

+Your mirror at GitLab will be updated automatically once an hour, but you can also manually update it whenever you need.

 ## Overview

-Repository Mirroring is a way to mirror repositories from external sources.
-It's going to mirror all branches, tags, and commits that you have in your project within another Git platform.

-It's very useful when, for some reason, you cannot simply remove a project from another source.
+Repository mirroring is very useful when, for some reason, you must use a project from another source.

-Your mirror at GitLab will be updated automatically once an hour.
-You can manually update it whenever you need.

-## Use-cases

-- You migrated to GitLab but still needs to keep you project in another source.
-You simple set it up to mirror to GitLab and all the essential history of commits, tags and branches will be reproduced in your GitLab EE instance.
-- You have old projects in another source that you don't use actively anymore.
-You create a mirror to your active GitLab EE instance to be able to be aware of any eventual changes in your project.

-## Description

 There are two kinds of repository mirroring features supported by GitLab:
 **push** and **pull**.
 The **push** method mirrors the repository in GitLab to another location, whereas the **pull** method mirrors an external repository in one in GitLab.

-By default mirror repositories are updated every hour, and all new branches, tags, and commits will be visible in the project's activity feed.
+By default, mirror repositories are updated every hour, and all new branches, tags, and commits will be visible in the project's activity feed.
 Users with at least [developer access][perms] to the project can also force an immediate update with a click of a button.